A review on deep reinforcement learning for fluid mechanics: an update: Deep reinforcement learning

 \begin{enumerate} \item they have better convergence properties, although they tend to get trapped in local minima; \item they naturally handle high dimensional action spaces; \item they can learn stochastic policies. \end{enumerate}

-Most DRL algorithms applied to fluid mechanics problems are policy gradient methods, in which gradient ascent is used to optimize a parameterized policy $\pi_\theta(a \vert s)$ with respect to some measure of the expected return.
+Most reinforcement learning algorithms applied to fluid mechanics problems are policy gradient methods, in which gradient ascent is used to optimize a parameterized policy $\pi_\theta(a \vert s)$ with respect to some measure of the expected return.
 In practice, one defines an objective function based on the expected discounted cumulative reward:

 and seeks the optimal parameterization $\theta^*$ that maximizes $J(\theta)$:

 which can be done on paper by plugging an estimator of the policy gradient $\nabla_\theta J(\theta)$ into a gradient ascent algorithm.
 In practice, this is no small task, as one is looking for the gradient with respect to the policy parameters $\theta$, in a context where the effects of policy changes on the state distribution are unknown (since modifying the policy will most likely modify the set of visited states, which will in turn affect performance in some indefinite manner).
 The standard derivation relies on the log-probability trick \cite{williams1992}, and allows expressing $\nabla_\theta J(\theta)$ as an evaluable expected value: